 The value option: Nvidia GT 710 or AMD R7 240

 The only reason to put a $30 video card like an Nvidia GT 210 in an i5-3470 is if you already own the card and the card has a video output you want to use and the system’s onboard video doesn’t.
 You don’t get any performance gain, and an adapter to convert between some combination of Displayport, DVI, and HDMI usually costs $7.

 The value comes in at the GT 710 or R7 240 level.
 Cards based on these chips cost around $40-$45.
 They outperform the built-in video in an i5-3470, and slightly outperform the built-in video in a Pentium G5400.

 The combination of a cheap off-lease i5-3470 plus a GT 710 or R7 240 won’t quite match the performance of a brand-new i3-9100 desktop that costs $450 as of mid 2020.
 But it will be very close while costing much less.

 These aren’t intended as gaming cards.
 They’re fine for less demanding games like Minecraft and Rocket League.
-That said, an i5-3470 teamed up with one of these cards, 16 GB of RAM and a nice SSD makes for an outstanding budget system that will outperform anything you could buy ready built for $600.
+That said, an i5-3470 teamed up with one of these cards, 16 GB of RAM and a nice SSD makes for an outstanding budget system that will outperform anything you could buy ready built for $450 or even $600.
 And the build quality will be higher too.
 It’s like buying a 2013 Lexus sedan instead of a new mid-size sedan.
 It’s used, but it was a better car to start with and even with some miles on it, it’s probably a better car now.